DECODEproject/whitepaper/decode-whitepaper.md

 # Functionality

-DECODE is a *platform*, running applications developed by third parties.
-Data can be shared (in a controlled and responsible manner) between these applications.
+DECODE aims to design and implement a free and open source, reliable and distributed architecture to run applications developed by third parties.

-Main goals
-- citizens manage access to their (personal) data
-- citizens know who accessed their (personal) data
-- applications can record transactions that are resilient and have verifiable integrity

-The architecture must be secure and privacy friendly enough to host different sensitive applications in parallel.
+The DECODE architecture must be secure, distributed and privacy friendly as it will host different privacy sensitive applications in parallel.

+DECODE is made of:
+- a set of specifications for distributed ledgers to support decode
+- a free and open source reference implementation of a distributed ledger
+- a smart rule language that can be translated and graphically represented
+- a GNU/Linux based operating system that can execute signed smart rule applications
+- the documentation needed for operators to write and deploy smart rules that request access to private data
+- an intuitive graphical interface for participants to allow smart rules to access their private data
+- an ontology of attributes for private data that is aggregated by operators
+- an attribute based cryptographic implementation that can grants access to private

+DECODE main goals are:
+- allow *participants* to manage access to their *private data*, by granting and revoke access to parts
+- allow *operators* to write *smart rules* sign them and get the authorisation to run them on DECODE
+- allow *smart rules* to access *private data* based on *entitlements* and matched *attributes*
+- allow everyone to record *entitlements* on a *distributed ledger* whose integrity is resilient and verifiable

-*To be described based on 1-2 core use cases, e.g. collaborative economy/hospitality (FairBnB) and participatory citizen sensing (Things Network, Fitbit)*
+TODO: description of 1-2 use cases once the first pilot in Amsterdam and Barcelona are selected, e.g. collaborative economy/hospitality (FairBnB) and participatory citizen sensing (Things Network, Fitbit)*

 3 exemplar use cases / demo apps: